Learn about French language programs in schools

 • for longer periods a few times a week.

-In schools where Core French is the only second language offered, Core French is mandatory for:
+In schools where Core French is the only second language offered, Core French is mandatory for Grades 5 to 8.

 Core French is offered as an elective course in Grades 9 to 12.
 Grade 10, 11 and 12 Core French courses are credited toward the Yukon Graduation Certificate.

-French Second Language is not available in:
+French Second Language programming is currently not available in:

 • Beaver Creek;